 - 4. Results (see below): You will notice a map icon with the local address and phone number given along with the usual search results.
 Click on the icon to go to the business Places page.
 You can also click on the result to go to their website.

 In order to ONLY have Places pages displayed in results, click on MORE beneath Shopping in the left bar and then choose PLACES.
 Results will only reveal websites with Places pages.

 A user can also change locations in the left bar by clicking on the current location chosen, typing in a city or zip code and clicking on set.While Google seems to be making changes to “Places” quite frequently it’s a good idea to get on the band-wagon now.
 It’s yet another way of improving your SEO and getting your business found in search results.Call us today and let Revive Media get you set with a Google Places page for your business.
 Talk with us about our web maintenance

 and SEO packages and let’s get your business noticed fast!

 Happy New Year to everyone from Revive Media Services.
 We’re back and ready to help get your website in shape after the holidays.
 We’re a full-service web design and video production company in Fort Walton Beach with clients in Destin, Fort Walton, Pensacola, Panama City and other Florida cities.
 Revive offers website design, maintenance and SEO that will get your website fit for the New Year.

 Added to that we have an award winning video production team who’s always up for filming a TV commercial that will get your business noticed at the start of the year.
 Then we can add the video to your website with one of our web maintenance plans.

 Need a complete website overhaul?
+We can help you with any new website changes.
 Our designers and content managers are up to the task of giving you the web presence that will get your business rolling in 2012.
 Call us today!
 We’re revived and revitalized after the holidays and ready to get started with new website designs and video production projects for current and new clients.